 The IS and IS NOT operators work like = and != except when one or both of the operands are NULL.
 In this case, if both operands are NULL, then the IS operator evaluates to 1 (true) and the IS NOT operator evaluates to 0 (false).
 If one operand is NULL and the other is not, then the IS operator evaluates to 0 (false) and the IS NOT operator is 1 (true).
 It is not possible for an IS or IS NOT expression to evaluate to NULL.
 Operators IS and IS NOT have the same precedence as =.

-A literal value is a constant of some kind.
+A literal value represents a constant.
 Literal values may be integers, floating point numbers, strings, BLOBs, or NULLs.

 The syntax for integer and floating point literals (collectively "numeric literals") is shown by the following diagram: